Old brick cistern discovered on a residential property

 If you're reading this, chances are you just discovered an old brick or stone cistern in your yard.
 Perhaps you hit a cast iron cap?
 Or maybe you were out in the yard and noticed a small hole and, as you dug around, noticed that hole got deeper and deeper, and that there were bricks lining the hole?

 Cisterns were a huge part of early infrastructure.
-It was commonplace – especially in the north – to incorporate a cistern when a new home was constructed pre-1920.
-In fact, I can almost guarantee that homes built here in Columbus, Ohio by or before 1920 had a cistern or a hand-dug well on-site, and the cistern was probably made from brick, was hand-dug, and was made into a sphere (typically proportional in size to the roof from which it was harvesting rain).
-We ourselves have come across and/or been inside more than 50 old cisterns within Columbus city limits alone.
+It was commonplace — especially in the north — to incorporate a cistern when a new home was constructed pre-1920.
+Homes built in Columbus, Ohio by or before 1920 almost certainly had a cistern or a hand-dug well on-site.
+These were typically made from brick, hand-dug, and shaped into a sphere proportional in size to the roof from which they harvested rain.
+We ourselves have come across and been inside more than 50 old cisterns within Columbus city limits alone.

 Old cisterns can be relatively easy to restore if the following are true:

-Once the tank is sealed and the downspouts are draining to it, the last step will be establishing a way to draw the water out of the tank.
+Once the tank is sealed and the downspouts are draining to it, the last step is establishing a way to draw water out.
 Typically, our customers use electric pumps for this.
-Please see the line of electric pumps that we carry to help you with your project.
+Please see our line of electric pumps to help with your project.

 Summary

-In conclusion, discovering an old cistern on your property opens up a range of possibilities.
+Discovering an old cistern opens up a range of possibilities.
 Restoring it involves checking for debris, ensuring downspouts are connected, and confirming the tank is watertight.
 If restoration is viable, sealing the tank and setting up a water extraction method will bring your cistern back to life.
-However, if these conditions aren't met, replacing the cistern might be the best option.
-For further assistance and the right products to make your restoration project easier and more cost-effective, feel free to contact us.
-Thanks for reading!
+If those conditions aren't met, replacing the cistern may be the better option.
+Feel free to contact us for further assistance.

-Note: We do offer cistern cleaning and sealing services within a 120 mile radius of our office in Yellow Springs, Ohio.
-If you'd like us to do this for you, please fill out this detailed form.
-We are often dealing with somewhat of a backlog on service projects, please be patient with us it may take 2-3 months to get to your project, so if you need this service, book it now.
+Note: We offer cistern cleaning and sealing services within a 120-mile radius of our office in Yellow Springs, Ohio.
+We often have a backlog on service projects — it may take 2–3 months to get to your project, so book early if you need this service.
 Thank you!